The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 27 miles

-An enchanting Italianate style ‘tourist village’, Portmeirion was created by the Welsh architect Clough Williams-Ellis at a beautiful location on the coast near Porthmadog.
+This enchanting Italianate style ‘tourist village’ (nobody lives there!) was built by the Welsh architect Clough Williams-Ellis between 1925 and 1973 at a stunning location right on the coast near Porthmadog.

-Portmeirion was the location for the famous 1960s TV series “The Prisoner”, and the village and gardens are now one of Wales' most popular visitor attractions.
+Portmeirion was the location for the famous 1960s TV series “The Prisoner”, and the pretty and colourful village and gardens are now one of Wales' most popular visitor attractions.

-We recommend visiting if the weather is good - the colourful buildings look at their best when the sun is shining and there are blue skies!
+We recommend visiting if the weather is good - the brightly coloured buildings and beautiful coastal location definitely look at their best when the sun is shining and there are blue skies!

 TOP TIP!